IsmaelJDz/Fullstack-coffee-shop/README.md

-# Frontend Coffee Shop online store
+# FullStack Coffee Shop online store

 ![See the app](./landing.png)